RescueSocial/SNA-AH-Case-Reddit/README.md

 <br>4.
 Daily creation data (# of accounts created per day from 2006 to 2020).
 <br><i>The data Timezone is Epoch/UTC.</i>

 <i>Notes:</i> Reddit began to achieve a notable level of popularity in mid-2010, and it has expanded its reach since.
 It had become “really popular” in early 2013.
 Reddit was launched in June 2005.
-The effect of 2020 is obvious, but we can see a small effect from 2021 as the data collected till May of this 2021.
+<br>The effect of 2020 is obvious, but we can see a small effect from 2021 as the data collected till May of this 2021.
 <br><i>Reddit does not remove contributions and submissions from banned accounts.</i>

 Newly created accounts in 2018, 2019, 2020, 2021